frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/buying/buying-settings.md

 ### 2.4 Maintain Same Rate Throughout Purchase Cycle

-If this is checked, ERPNext will stop you from changing an Item's price in a Purchase Invoice or Purchase Receipt created by a Purchase Order, i.e. it will maintain the same price throughout the purchase cycle.
-If there is a requirement where the Item's price can change, you should uncheck this option.
+If this is enabled, ERPNext will validate whether an Item's price is changing in a Purchase Invoice or Purchase Receipt created from a Purchase Order, i.e. it will help you maintain the same rate throughout the purchase cycle.

+You can configure the action that system should take if the same rate is not maintained in the "Action If Same Rate is Not Maintained" field:

+- **Stop**: ERPNext will stop you from changing the price by throwing a validation error.
+- **Warn**: The system will let you save the transaction but warn you with a message if the rate is changed.

 ## 3. Allow Item to be added multiple times in a transaction